-The M-FUND is a low-cost not-for-profit health insurance for migrants in Thailand, created to empower this underserved population to self-establish sustainable access to quality health care services.
+The M-FUND is a low-cost not-for-profit health protection scheme for migrants in Thailand, created to empower this underserved population to self-establish sustainable access to quality health care services.
 We ultimately aim to extend this service to other migrants and underserved communities in Asia, and create a regional cross-protection scheme of health access and development.

 M-FUND members contribute a low monthly premium of 100 Thai Bahts (2.8$) per person